 Faculty members have incorporated a number of measures and methods to assess students' acquisition of knowledge, skills, and attitudes.
-These include but are not limited to
+These include but are not limited to standardized national examinations.
+These assessments are closely linked to outcomes and expectations for which faculty have designed learning experiences.
+The results of the assessment of academic achievement are used by faculty to improve instruction and student learning.
+Refer to individual academic departments for assessment requirements.

 - certification or professional examinations

 - exit interviews, opinion surveys

 - external evaluators, focus groups

 - faculty developed tests

 - graduation and retention rates

 - graduate follow-up studies

 - interviews

 - job placement data

 - juried reviews and performances

 - master's thesis

 - oral and written examinations, internships

 - performance on licensure

 - portfolio collections of student work